 That said, the largest numbers of trout are stocked in the wide areas at the lower end of the park, just off Day Island Road (exit off Country Club Road).

 There is lots of parking and tons of bank access here.
-There also will be lots of other anglers and other people there.
+There also will be lots of other anglers and other people there during the stocking season.

 For those wanting to branch out, ODFW fish biologist Jeff Ziller suggested trying the pond (sometimes known as the radio tower pond) near the canal’s midpoint, just south of the BMX track and Leo Harris Parkway.

 The pond area has a decent number of trout stocked.
 For best results here, fish where the water enters this small pond and the canal just above the pond near the bridge.

 Another spot Ziller offered is right below the drop structure located immediately downstream from Interstate 5.